 But do you expect an internal clash?
 How to have the right culture given the pre-digital legacy you have?

-A company culture and a digital culture are two distinct things as one characterizes an organization when the other characterize how an organization encourages and supports technology use.
+Company culture and digital culture are two distinct things as one characterizes an organization while the other characterizes how an organization encourages and supports technology use.

 - Mind the gap: Soft Skills and Data

 - Why startups have an edge with Digital Culture?

 - How does it work in the tech industry?